-The trigger value set by EPA for the maximum daily sedimentation rate is 15 mg/cm2/day (Environmental Protection Agency, N.D.).
+The trigger value set by EPA for the maximum daily sedimentation rate is 15 mg/cm/day (Environmental Protection Agency, N.D.).

-Four out of the five monitoring sites at Gulhifalhu recorded average sedimentation rates above the trigger value.
+Only one monitoring site out of five at Gulhifalhu recorded average sedimentation rates above the trigger value.
 Sedimentation rate recorded at Villingili monitoring site was well below the trigger value.

 In addition to the reclamation and coastal works, there are several natural factors that can influence sedimentation rate.
 This includes wave condition (Storlazzi, Ogston, Bothner, Field, & Presto, 2004), speed and direction of current flow and weather condition (Otaño-Cruz, Montañez-Acuña, Torres-López, Hernández-Figueroa, & Edwin A. Hernández-Delgado, 2017).
-During this monitoring period heavy rain, thunderstorms and rough seas were recorded by the Maldives Meteorological Services (MMS), all of which could have contributed to the high sedimentation rates recorded at the monitoring sites.
+During this monitoring period heavy rain, thunderstorms and rough seas were recorded by the Maldives Meteorological Services (MMS), all of which could contribute to the increased sedimentation rate.